Violeta Yakova: Biography

 Violeta Yosifovna Yakova was born into a Sephardic-Jewish family in Dupnitsa; her father, Yosef Yakov, a small trader, died before she was born.
 The difficult economic situation in Bulgaria after World War I led many Jewish families to migrate from relatively small towns to larger population centers, and under these circumstances, her family moved to the capital Sofia.
 Violeta learned sewing and was employed as a tailor's apprentice.
 For many young Bulgarian Jews in the late 1930s and during World War II, the rise of fascism and antisemitism, combined with the Bulgarian regime alignment with the Axis powers, furthered a commitment to left and antifascist organizations.
 In 1939, she joined the youth organization of the Bulgarian Communist Party.
 In 1942, after Bulgaria joined the Axis and signed the Tripartite Pact, Yakova joined the underground resistance.

+Assassination of Hristo Lukov

 Many young Bulgarian Jews participated in direct actions against the government in Sofia.
 Together, Yakova and Anjel Vagenstein burned the Sofia Leather Jackets Factory in 1942, which produced uniforms for the German forces.
-Also, together with Leon Kalaora and Dano Albahara, formed a fighting cell which assassinated well-known antisemites and nazi informers.
+Also, together with Leon Kalaora and Dano Albahara, formed a fighting cell which assassinated well-known antisemites and Nazi informers.
 Out of these, Yakova was considered the most skilled fighter, who murdered Lieutenant General Hristo Lukov and the chief of the Bulgarian Police, Colonel Atanas Pantev.
 These crimes drew the attention of the Bulgarian government and at the beginning of March 1944, the Bulgarian police gathered intelligence information about the whereabouts of Yakova in her hometown of Radomir, and the police began a manhunt.
-Yakova was located in June and was captured after a shootout with the police, during which she was injured.
-She was later put to death for treason by the Bulgarian police.
+Yakova was located in June and was killed in a shootout with the police.